theshobhitsingh/ConcurrentCacheProxy/README.md

 ├── proxy_server_with_cache.c  # Main server implementation
 ├── proxy_parse.c          # HTTP request parsing and caching logic
 └── proxy_parse.h          # Header file for parsing functions and cache structure

+## Key Functions
+handle_request(): Manages the client's request, checking the cache and forwarding the request if necessary. add_cache_element(): Adds a response to the cache. find(): Searches for a URL in the cache and updates its access time. remove_cache_element(): Removes the least recently used cache element when the cache exceeds its size limit.